amanocha/DECADES_Applications/graph_projections/README.md

 - Bit Flag (gp_bit_flag): a projection with a binary edge
 - Counter (gp_count): a projection that counts how many times the relation was seen

+For more information on the algorithm, see https://en.wikipedia.org/wiki/Bipartite_network_projection.

 -----

 Each variant contains three directories: